jrburke/module/README.md

 could instead give very informative, targeted error messages on how to fix the cycle for now.

-Since the module API allows placement of module gets anywhere in the source, there are easy ways to solve cycles in the meantime by the user choosing to do the `module('brush')` substitutions themselves.
+Since the module API allows placement of `module(StringLiteral)` anywhere in the module body (they are still found by static analysis and loaded/executed before current module body is executed), there are easy ways to solve cycles in the meantime by the user choosing to do the `module('brush')` substitutions themselves.

 ## `module` API description